krishmankoo13/my_exp_trainingTRCS201/README.md

 ## Common PC Problems and Solutions

+Help Shortcut:
+Press F1 to open help tool in Windows.

 Today we learned about common issues encountered on personal computers and how to fix them.
 Each point includes both the cause and the recommended solution.

 ### PC Maintenance Issues